What is soft tissue back pain?

 - Deep tissue massage to relax the back muscles

-- Physical therapy or stretching prevent muscle spasms
+- Physical therapy or stretching to prevent muscle spasms

 - Specific exercises to strengthen the weak back muscles

-- Limited rest while giving time to heal
+- Limited rest while giving the injury time to heal

 If soft tissue back pain persists after exhausting all conservative treatment options, surgery may be recommended — especially if a degenerative spine condition like a herniated disc or spinal arthritis is involved.
-Before consenting to an invasive open spine surgical procedure, contact Laser Spine Institute to learn how one of our outpatient procedures may provide the relief desired.
+Before consenting to an invasive traditional open spine surgical procedure, contact Laser Spine Institute to learn how one of our minimally invasive outpatient procedures may provide the relief desired.